 The Black Studies Department at Amherst was founded in the early 1970s in response to the demand from students and concerned faculty for a space within the academy in which issues of race and the cultural connections between Africa and the Black Diaspora could be explored.
 From the outset, the faculty members who implemented the Department's program saw their work as cross-cultural and interdisciplinary.
 This emphasis remains a central feature of the Department today.

 Black Studies faculty and students come from a range of ethnic and racial backgrounds.
 They bring to the classroom a diverse array of experiences, traditions and disciplinary strengths.
-Each regular Black Studies faculty member holds a joint appointment in Black Studies and another department.
-At present, these include Religion, Philosophy, English, Fine Arts and History.
-In addition, the Department’s offerings are augmented by courses taught in Sociology and Anthropology, Music, Political Science, Economics, and Theater and Dance.
+Most Black Studies faculty members hold a joint appointment in Black Studies and another department.
+At present, these include English, History, Sexuality, Women's and Gender Studies, American Studies and Art & the History of Art.
+In addition, the Department’s offerings are augmented by courses taught in Music, Theater and Dance, Philosophy, Religion and Spanish.

 Black Studies majors learn in many ways.
 For a start, all majors take an introductory course that familiarizes them with some of the central debates and problems within the field: Is there such a thing as a “Black” experience?
 How African is African-American culture?
 What kinds of theories can we advance to explain the relationship between race and a range of social and economic indicators?
 How have scholars traditionally understood the connections between Africa, the Caribbean and the Americas?
 How do issues of gender affect issues of race?
 What new insights do postmodern and postcolonial theories offer on all these subjects?
 Usually two members of the Department teach this course together; other Department members often contribute guest lectures.